ItzDuolingo/OS/README.md

 1. Download all files from this repository
 2. Copy them into your game files, if you don't know where your game files are reference to the guide below
 3. Run "menuMain.lua" in the ingame terminal
-For the time being this code does NOT have pastebin, tho future versions (hopefully v1.1) will have pastebin

 How to find your game files: (modrinth)
 1. Press windows + r on your keyboard